stellar-deprecated/interstellar-wallet/README.md

-`interstellar-stellar-wallet`
+`interstellar-wallet`
 =============

-The `interstellar-stellar-wallet` is part of the Modular Client System.
+The `interstellar-wallet` is part of the Modular Client System.

 > Quick start to developing in the Interstellar eco-system:
 >